 Teachers can register for the prize at any point in the year.
 The competition will run from February to March in 2024.

 The prize is free to enter and is open to all secondary schools across the UK.
 All schools are invited to participate in the competition in as many languages and levels as they wish.
 When the competition period launches, the competition texts are published in our Teaching Resources page.
 You can see how our resources work using our sample resources, available here.

-In 2023 the competition runs for several weeks from just before February half-term until the beginning of the Easter holidays (8 February – 3 April).
-Teachers are asked to submit the top five submissions from their school for each level in each language by 3 April.
+In 2023-2024 the competition runs for several weeks from just before February half-term until the beginning of the Easter holidays (5th February – 28th March).
+Teachers are asked to submit the top five submissions from their school for each level in each language by the end of this period.

 The competition runs across 10 geographical areas of the UK to ensure as much participation as possible from right across the country: East, Greater London, Midlands, Northern Ireland, North East, North West, Scotland, South East, South West, Wales.
 Our judges select area winners and commendees, from which UK-wide winners are then selected.
 The competition also runs at all levels from French into Welsh.